 What to expect on the day

-Once you have been booked in by the receptionist you will have a vision test and the pressure within your eyes will be checked.
+Once checked in by the receptionist you will have a vision test and the pressure within your eyes will be checked.
 The procedure will be explained once again to you and you will be asked to sign a consent form.
-Drops will be used to dilate your pupil and then to numb your eye; no injections or needles are used.
-When your eye is completely numb, contact lens will be placed to help focus the laser accurately and also keep you from blinking.
+Drops will be used to dilate your pupil and later anaesthetic drops will be used to numb your eye.
+There are no injections or needles are used.
+When your eye is completely numb, a contact lens will be placed to help focus the laser accurately and also keep you from blinking.

-Your consultant will use a YAG laser to create an opening in the centre for the cloudy capsule.
-The opening allows clear passage of light rays and eliminates the cloudiness that was interfering with your vision.
+Your consultant will use the YAG laser to create an opening in the centre for the cloudy capsule.
+The opening allows clear passage of light rays and eliminates the cloudiness interfering with your vision.

 The actual procedure only takes about five minutes.
 You may get the sensation of a clicking in your eye or your head and this is nothing to worry about.
 After the procedure you may find your vision a little dark and this will gradually improve.
 The pressure in your eye will be checked again approximately 10-20 minutes after the procedure and if normal you will then be able to go home.
 No eye drops are required after the operation.

 Some patients notice floaters for a few days and these eventually decrease in terms of perception.
 Both eyes can also be treated on the same day.